Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 and currently the version that we offer is determined by what is offered by the OS.
 Currently we offer [Singularity Community Edition 4.1.3](https://docs.sylabs.io/guides/4.1/user-guide/).
+The reason to chose for Singularity Community Edition rather than Apptainer is that it supports a build model that is compatible with the security restrictions on LUMI and is not offered in Apptainer.

 To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), bring in the container either by creating a tarball from a